Quantumyilmaz/MTFS21/README.md

 # MTFS21

-## Machine Learning Algorithms for High Frequency Trading: In the case of Big Data
+## Machine Learning Algorithms for High Frequency Trading

 The Literature Summary (WIP) can be found in the overleaf folder: overleaf/MTFS21.pdf